dan-madsen/AzNetworkDiagram/README.md

 # Changelog (since v1.0.1)
 ## v1.2
 - Resources can now be links, if enabled (only PDF support!), which will take you directly to the Azure portal
+- Optionally, add Management Group and Subscription overview to the diagram
 - New parameters
   - -EnableLinks $true
     - Links can be enabled using the flag